republique-et-canton-de-geneve/git-sync/README.md

 The application is compatible with any GitLab server, for example GitLab 11, that complies with version 4 of the GitLab API.

-The application stores the whole LDAP configuration of the roles in memory.
+The application stores the whole LDAP configuration of the groups in memory.
 For a few hundred users this has not caused any trouble so far.

 If some glitch happens when extracting the user configuration from the LDAP server (for example, the data have